This section welcomes articles that examine the state of a specific subfield or topic.

 This section welcomes papers, panels and roundtable proposals on the broad range of topics related to public policy.
 The section encourages papers that advance on theoretical and empirical questions in public policy research across all major theoretical and methodological approaches.
 Papers that leverage variation across time, institutions, or policy fields are especially welcome.
 Both panel and individual paper proposals are invited.

 The Bureaucratic Politics section concerns the behavior of individual bureaucrats in their organizational environment; the interaction of public bureaucracies with external stakeholders such as courts, interest groups, legislatures, the executive branch, other bureaucracies and governmental units, and society at large; the role and legitimacy of bureaucracies in the policy process; the antecedents and design of bureaucratic structures; and the effect of bureaucratic structure on behavior and performance.
 The section welcomes submissions from any theoretical creed or methodological persuasion in social science, including but not limited to organizational behavior, social psychology, rational choice, game theory, historical institutionalism, case narratives, comparative case studies, statistical models, ethnography, and laboratory experiments.

 Sect.
-67 - Non-Profit & NGO Administration
+67 - Non-Profit and NGO Administration

 Sect.
 68 - Public Administration

 The public administration section welcomes submissions from all areas and traditions of the field, broadly construed.
 The section is especially interested in submissions that are theoretically innovative and methodologically rigorous.
 Submissions that focus on a particular national or sub-national political system are welcome, as are submissions that are comparative in their orientation.